 JurongHealth Campus’ Ophthalmology service offers up-to-date and comprehensive eye care for our patients.
-Our team of eye surgeons and consultants treats a wide spectrum of vision problems including age-related macular degeneration, glaucoma, cataracts, diabetic retinopathy, corneal disease, as well as other conditions affecting the eyes.
+Our doctors treat a wide spectrum of eye conditions including age-related macular degeneration, glaucoma, cataracts, diabetic retinopathy and corneal diseases.

 Common Eye Conditions Treated at JurongHealth Campus